Next Mars Orbiter: Status

 Some NASA officials consider the Mars 2022 orbiter an "essential orbital support for sample return", "significant" in maintaining the Martian communications infrastructure, and desirable for the continuity in remote sensing.
 The President's FY2017 Budget provided $10 million to begin early conceptual work on the proposed Mars orbiter.
 In July 2016, the Jet Propulsion Laboratory awarded five $400,000 sub-contracts to conduct concept studies.
 The five engineering companies are Boeing, Lockheed Martin Space Systems, Northrop Grumman Aerospace Systems, Orbital ATK, and Space Systems/Loral.

 However, in August 2017, Jim Green of NASA's Planetary Science Division stated that a 2022 launch for the orbiter was "probably off the table", as it would be too difficult to assemble an orbiter with all of the desired features in that time frame.
 Jim Watzin of NASA's Mars Exploration Program stated in September 2017 that the orbiter may have to be cancelled, citing that "the likelihood of all of the relay orbiters failing is so low that no more investments are needed for that purpose."

 In February 2018, NASA announced that it was moving ahead with plans to alter the orbit of the MAVEN orbiter to have it serve as a communications relay.
 It will be lowered to 4000–4500 km altitude, where it can serve as a relay while allowing it to continue its science mission.
-In March 2018, NASA officials decided that the aging Mars Reconnaissance Orbiter (MRO) will be managed such that it will continue service for about ten more years, and the program will now focus its resources on flying a sample-return mission first.
+In March 2018, NASA officials decided that the ageing Mars Reconnaissance Orbiter (MRO) will be managed such that it will continue service for about ten more years, and the program will now focus its resources on flying a sample-return mission first.
 The 2001 Mars Odyssey orbiter will also be managed to continue operating until about 2025.
 A new Mars relay orbiter is likely to take part in the sample-return architecture envisioned for the late 2020s.